vikramdayal/speakHelper/README.md

 # speakHelper

 Welcome to speakHelper project.
-This is project is a hardware and software based project to help children with speech impairments.
+This is project is a hardware and software based project to help children with speech impediment.

-Objective is to come up with a portable device with a touch screen that can "speak" on behalf of children with speech impairments.
+Objective is to come up with a portable device with a touch screen that can "speak" on behalf of children with a speech impediment.
 Since my nephew can already read, I am building a text prompt utility.
 However, with simple tweaks, it should be possible to prompt images instead.

 The project is essentially based on raspberry pi 4 with the following components:
 1. The harware: raspberry pi 4, touch screen and speakers